-- Line an 8x8 or 9x9 square baking pan or glass baking dish with parchment paper.
+- Line an 8x8 or 9x9 baking pan or glass baking dish with parchment paper.

-- In a large bowl, mix oats, rice cereal, salt and raisins.
+- In a large bowl, mix the oats, rice cereal, salt, and raisins.
 Set aside.

-- In a small pot, melt butter, brown rice syrup, and brown sugar.
-When it starts to boil, reduce heat and cook for 4 minutes on medium-low heat but make sure the mixture continues to minimally bubble.
+- In a small pot, melt the butter, brown rice syrup, and brown sugar.
+When it starts to boil, reduce the heat, and cook for 4 minutes on medium-low, but make sure the mixture continues to minimally bubble.
 Stir often.
-After 4 minutes, turn off heat and add vanilla.
+After 4 minutes, turn off the heat, and add the vanilla.
 Stir to combine.

-- Pour liquid mixture into dry bowl.
+- Pour the liquid mixture into the dry mixture.
 Mix well to combine all ingredients.

 - Dump evenly coated mixture into the lined baking dish.
-Cover with parchment paper and press down with your hands until cereal mix is well packed.
-Just when you think you’ve pressed down enough… press again.
+Cover with parchment paper, and press down with your hands until the mix is well packed.
+Just when you think you’ve pressed down enough, press again.

 - Allow the pan to cool at room temperature for at least 2 hours.

-- Lift parchment paper out onto a cutting board and slice into 12 bars.
+- Lift the parchment paper out onto a cutting board, and slice into 12 bars.